When is Opetaia vs Billam-Smith?

 In terms of recent activity, Chris Billam-Smith has been fighting more than Jai Opetaia.

-Jai Opetaia last fought 6 months and 28 days ago, while Chris Billam-Smith's last outing was 1 month and 13 days ago.
+Jai Opetaia last fought 11 months and 9 days ago, while Chris Billam-Smith's last outing was 15 days ago.

 What are the odds on Opetaia vs Billam-Smith?